Code-Institute-Submissions/houseplant-heroes/README.md

 - [Materialize CSS Grid](https://materializecss.com/grid.html) was used to created the layout and make it responsive.
 The layout is simplistic, with no overcrowding of objects.
 This ensures users are able to clearly see and access the information they are looking for.
 Use of clean lines adds to this effect.

 - A [Masonry](https://masonry.desandro.com/) grid was used to tidy up the layout of the cards in all_plants.html and profile.html.
-This was imporant as users are permitted to add images of varying dimensions, without masonry there could be large white spaces between each card.
+This was important as users are permitted to add images of varying dimensions, without masonry there could be large white spaces between each card.

 ### Styling